compas-dev/compas_slicer/README.md

 ```bash
 pip install -e .
 ```
-- You should get the message 'succesfully installed compas-slicer' (amongst other packages)
+- You should get the message 'Successfully installed compas-slicer' (amongst other packages)

 ### Step 2.
 Install compas_viewers